Chonne/algolia-mvc/README.md

 - document the Rest API (RAML?
 Swagger?)
 - create a docker container with the code?
-- include docker and htaccess files to ease installation
+- include docker related files to ease installation

 ### backend